 Our bus driver is Icelandic and speaks English fluently.
-He/she is also to be a tour guide and will be happy to answer all the questions you may have about Iceland.
+He/she is also to be your Trip Leader and will be happy to answer all the questions you may have about Iceland.

 You'll be staying in shared rooms in a rustic Icelandic farm or guesthouse for the duration of your trip.

 Please be aware that many guesthouses in Iceland often offer shared bathrooms rather than ensuite facilities.
 Rooms in Iceland can be small but they are cozy.
 There may be a short walk from your room to the dining area.

 Accommodations may vary but will be the same quality.